YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 </td>
 <td style="border:none;">

-Cistrome refers to the set of cis-acting targets of trans-acting factors at the genome-wide scale, including transcription factor binding sites and the genomic locations of histone modifications.
-The cis-regulatory information can be obtained at the genome-wide level through techniques such as ChIP-seq, DNase-seq, and ATAC-seq.
-The key to bridging upstream (determining locations) and downstream analysis (functional studies) lies in annotating the genomic positional information.
-On the other hand, most tools are designed for individual datasets.
-With the proliferation of cistromic technologies and the accumulation of public data, comparing multiple datasets, mining public data, and identifying (unknown) co-regulators of transcription factors are critical for comprehensive understanding of cistrome interactions.
-To address these issues, we developed the [ChIPseeker](https://www.bioconductor.org/packages/ChIPseeker) package for annotation and comparision, integrated with the GEO database to allow users to infer potential co-transcription factors or protein complexes through data mining.
-This work was published in [Bioinformatics 2015a](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/btv145).
-ChIPseeker has been widely applied to various cistromic datasets and is listed as a key step in the anlysis of [DNase-seq](https://doi.org/10.1093/bib/bby057) and [ATAC-seq](https://informatics.fas.harvard.edu/atac-seq-guidelines.html) data.
-We also published a protocol article ([*Current Protocols 2022*](https://doi.org/10.1002/cpz1.585)) introducing the analysis application of ChIPseeker in various different epigenomic datasets.
+The term "cistrome" refers to the ensemble of cis-acting targets of trans-acting factors across the genome, encompassing transcription factor binding sites and the genomic loci of histone modifications.
+Genomic cis-regulatory information is typically obtained on a genome-wide scale through techniques such as ChIP-seq, DNase-seq, and ATAC-seq.
+Bridging the gap between upstream (locating sites) and downstream analysis (functional investigations) hinges on annotating the genomic positional data effectively.
+However, existing tools are often tailored for individual datasets, posing a challenge as cistromic technologies proliferate and public data accumulates.
+Comparing multiple datasets, mining public data, and identifying potential co-regulators of transcription factors are essential for comprehensive understanding of cistrome interactions.

+To tackle these challenges, we developed the [ChIPseeker](https://www.bioconductor.org/packages/ChIPseeker) package for annotation and comparision, seamlessly integrated with the GEO database to facilitate data mining for potential co-transcription factors or protein complexes.
+This pivotal work was published in [Bioinformatics](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/btv145) in 2015.
+ChIPseeker has since become a cornerstone in the analysis of [DNase-seq](https://doi.org/10.1093/bib/bby057) and [ATAC-seq](https://informatics.fas.harvard.edu/atac-seq-guidelines.html) data, widely employed across various cistromic datasets.
+Additionally, we published a protocol article in [*Current Protocols*](https://doi.org/10.1002/cpz1.585) in 2022, detailing the application of ChIPseeker in analyzing diverse epigenomic datasets, further extending its utility and impact in the field.

 </td>
 </tr>